 Arts practices are relational.
 The relationship extends beyond the medium to collaborators, which constitute those from whom inspiration is gained, as well as audiences and ultimately it is extended to wider communities.
 According to Michelle LeBaron, a conflict resolution scholar, understanding the relational aspect of a conflict to be addressed is essential to knowing how to engage those involved.
 Transformative arts practices accent relationships; they are based in it and are focused on shifting it (LeBaron 2003).

 Our challenge as educators is to enliven research, curricula and teaching approaches that can engender more ethical and empathetic relationships and to do so by introducing methods that require a deeper engagement with our students.
 From our perspective, the arts are well positioned to disrupt the neat binaries and stereotypes and offer creative ways to explore the messiness of patriarchal and colonial power relations.
-This paper introduces participatory and reciprocal arts practices in the classroom, which we argue deepens the critical capacities of staff and students, enables the classroom to become a safe space in which to take risks, as it enhances empathetic qualities among and between members of the group.
+The remainder of this paper focuses on introducing participatory and reciprocal arts practices in the classroom, which we argue deepens the critical capacities of staff and students, enables the classroom to become a safe space in which to take risks, as it enhances empathetic qualities among and between members of the group.